-Avangrid once again ranks in the FTSE4Good index for the sixth year in a row index.
+The market once again recognises the Iberdrola Group's strong environmental, social and corporate governance (ESG) criteria.
+For the sixth year in a row, Avangrid has ranked in the FTSE4Good index.
 This benchmark is designed to measure the performance of companies demonstrating strong ESG practices.
 Avangrid takes a top spot in the ranking, outranking its competitors that provide public services, which are evaluated by the index's creator, FTSE Russell.